felixarntz/felixarntz-mu-plugins/README.md

 ## Context

 I have been using MU plugins on my personal site for many years, and I thought some may find them useful as well.
 I am aware that several individuals and companies have open-sourced some of their MU plugins, but I wanted to go a step further than that by making them actually reusable beyond just my own specific site needs.

-So with this repository I came up with an approach that allows you to use any of my MU plugins in a way that allows you to customize them and even apply updates to them, without having to manually copy files every time.
+With this repository I came up with an approach that allows you to use any of my MU plugins in a way that allows you to customize them and even apply updates to them, without having to manually copy files every time.

 ## Project structure